The Penglipuran Village: Unveiling the Charm of Penglipuran Village

 Nearby Attractions

-Extend your journey to nearby wonders like Mount Batur and Lake Batur in Kintamani — ideal for a sunrise trek or scenic day trip.
-The surrounding bamboo forests, coffee plantations, and handicraft markets offer a perfect continuation of Penglipuran’s natural and cultural charm.
+Extend your trip to other wonders nearby like Mount Batur and Lake Batur, which is perfect for a sunrise hike.
+The closeness of the bamboo forests, coffee plantations, and markets of Bali’s traditional handicrafts provides an ideal extension of the natural and cultural wonders of Penglipuran.

 FAQs